AlessandroMinali/rye/views/tutorial.md

       end
     }

 Grab the [rum repo from github](https://github.com/chneukirchen/rum).
-Save the above code in the  `/sample` folder of the rum repo as `simple.ru`, then you should be able to run it with `rackup simple.ru` .
-Go to http://localhost:9292 in your browser to see what it does.
+Save the above code in the  `/sample` folder of the rum repo as `simple.ru`, then you should be able to run it with `rackup simple.ru`.
+Go to [http://localhost:9292](http://localhost:9292) in your browser to see what it does.

+The following lessons contain alot of condensed knowledge in them.
+Don't be afraid to re read them over and over until you get a full grasp of what's going.
+Feel free to [reach out to me](/about) if you have something you can't figure out!
 - - -
 Let's start and see how this mirco-framework works!